In The News!

 microbiology.

-Dr. Nicholas Bessman, Assistant Professor and Chancellor Scholar, was being selected to be one of only two Rutgers University nominees for the Searle Scholars Program.
+Dr. Nicholas Bessman was selected to be one of only two Rutgers University nominees for the Searle Scholars Program.

 Dr. William Gause and Dr. Patricia Fitzgerald-Bocarsly, were named Fellows of the American Association for the Advancement of Science.
 Full article in Rutgers Today.